 reconstruction is to uncover new details about a case, such as a suspects height and

 distances between points.
 NCAVF performs accident

 reconstruction, known as 3D photogrammetry, and then compares the model to the recorded video evidence.

 There are several digital forensic steps and techniques one must take and utilize in order to accurately determine the height of a suspect seen in a security surveillance video recording.
-Specific measurements and enhanced still-frames from various video camera angles need to be taken in order to build a 3D computer model of the location of the incident.
-Those still-images are then processed within a specialized forensic 3D software program, allowing video experts to get a detailed view of the scene of the incident.
+Specific, detailed measurements and digitally enhanced still-frames from various video camera angles need to be taken in order to properly build a 3D computer model of the location of the incident.
+Those still-images are then processed within a specialized 3D software program, allowing forensic video experts to get a detailed view of the scene of the incident.
 To the left are a few images from a specific project.

 Determining height of a criminal seen in surveillance security video camera footage

 may help to disqualify or strengthen the case for an individual suspect.